What Endocrine Disorders Qualify For Social Security Disability?

-Just as thyroid-related symptoms are manifested in the failure of other organs, so to will adrenal gland disorders cause cardiac issues that will be assessed by the criteria used to evaluate the severity of heart failure, osteoporosis will be viewed as a musculoskeletal disorder and assessed by the degree to which it limits the claimant’s mobility, strength, and inability to perform work on a regular, persistent basis.
+Just as thyroid-related symptoms are manifested in the failure of other organs, so will adrenal gland disorders cause cardiac issues that will be assessed by the criteria used to evaluate the severity of heart failure, osteoporosis will be viewed as a musculoskeletal disorder and evaluated by the degree to which it limits the claimant’s mobility, strength, and inability to perform work on a regular, persistent basis.

-Parathyroid — The parathyroid gland’s hormone affects the level of calcium in bones, nerves, muscles, blood, and other tissues throughout the body.
-The impact of parathyroid-related disorders shows in the development of cataracts, kidney failure, nervous disorders, muscle spasms.
+The parathyroid gland’s hormone affects the level of calcium in bones, nerves, muscles, blood, and other tissues throughout the body.
+The impact of parathyroid-related disorders shows in the development of cataracts, kidney failure, nervous disorders, and muscle spasms.
 The degree to which each claimant’s symptoms disrupt their daily life and their ability to engage in regular employment is the key to when parathyroid-related disabilities are severe enough to qualify for SSD benefits.

-Pancreas — Pancreatic illnesses, diseases, and disorders are all included as qualifying impairments that will qualify for Social Security Disability benefits if the claimant’s case meets the level of severity required.
+Pancreatic illnesses, diseases, and disorders are all included as qualifying impairments that will qualify for Social Security Disability benefits if the claimant’s case meets the level of severity required.
 For example, diabetes is clearly among the disabling impairments listed if severe complications persist despite the claimant following their doctor’s recommendations, including taking prescribed medication and adopting lifestyle modifications.
 If the claimant’s diabetes complications persist largely due to the person’s failure to control their diet, they may find winning benefits difficult.

-If it appears that the person’s current abilities and history prevent them from being likely to perform any work with their impairment, then they may still win approval of SSD benefits.
+If it appears that the person’s current abilities and history prevent them from being likely to perform any work with their impairment, then they may still win the approval of SSD benefits.

-Pituitary Gland — The pituitary gland is the main gland in the endocrine system, and it controls many bodily functions.
+The pituitary gland is the main gland in the endocrine system, and it controls many bodily functions.
 When the pituitary gland is not performing properly, it affects the way other endocrine glands work.
 The pituitary gland secretes a growth hormone that regulates a person’s body tissues and distributes fat.
 It also produces a hormone that causes cortisol release from the adrenal gland.
 ACTH is a hormone that signals the body to respond to stress, while it also impacts blood sugar levels and blood pressure.
 Pituitary disorders can show in the dysregulation of reproductive hormones.